shahidusmanm/customrestapi/README.md

 ```
 docker build . --tag-europe-west2-docker.pkg.dev/cloudcomputingapp-346212/flaskapp/cloudflaskappdeployment_gcp:v5
 ```
-And I'm gonna run this.
-It's gonna take a couple of seconds to run.
+And we're going run this and it's gonna take a couple of seconds to run and create our image file.

-And create my image file.
+Once the image file is created, we can just go and push it onto our artifact registry on Google.
+For that we need to use the Docker push command followed by the name of the registry, the name of the registry and repository where I want to push our container.